-Travis Foundation is a global community of change-makers, linguists and community builders.
-We are passionate about bridging language barriers for the most vulnerable people in the most difficult circumstances.
-We believe that change starts with understanding.
+Travis Foundation is a global community of change-makers, linguists and community builders who are passionate about bridging language barriers.

 About Travis Foundation